-4. In the Unassigned Servers section, click the plus sign (+) on each of the two nodes to add the two Avaya Breeze® platform nodes to Avaya Oceana® Cluster 3.
+4. In the Unassigned Servers section, click the plus sign (+) on each of the nodes to add the required number of Avaya Breeze® platform nodes to Avaya Oceana® Cluster 4.

-The system adds the two Avaya Breeze® platform nodes to the Assigned Servers section.
+The system adds the Avaya Breeze® platform nodes to the Assigned Servers section.